LeBron James to Lakers: Warriors, LA Top Betting Odds to Win 2018-19 NBA Title

 Klutch Sports Group announced Sunday that James agreed to a four-year, $154 million max contract with the Lakers.
 As a result, Los Angeles has gone from a 35-win team to one with NBA Finals aspirations.

-According to Covers, the Lakers' title odds had been +2000 before James announced his decision.
+According to Covers, the Lakers' title odds had been +2000 before James announced his decision:

 Covers @Covers